iwDevOps/iwWindowsCourse/README.md

 The aim of this course is to go through all the steps of installing an IceWarp solution.

 We will:
-* install and configure the databases
+* Install and configure the databases
+* Install IceWarp
-* install IceWarp and connect them.
+* Connect IceWarp to the databases